 Now that the foundation of your in-store music system has been determined, you must choose details about each type of device, including output quality, the power needs and ratings, wire size or going wireless, and how to best manage the volume of the music output.

 Then, you must get your hardware and software to work together.
 Figuring out the perfect setup is a complex process.
 You’re already running a business, and learning the tools to set up an in-store music system can be more than you want to deal with directly.
-Since the internet is creating greater access to all kinds of tools – from streaming music to hardware knowledge – many commercial music streaming companies also offer consultations on the best setup for your store, hardware that works with their streaming service, and assistance installing the entire suite.
+Since the internet is creating greater access to all kinds of tools – from streaming background music to hardware knowledge – many commercial music streaming companies also offer consultations on the best setup and solutions for your store, hardware that works with their streaming service, and assistance installing the entire suite.
 Your in-store music system can perfectly suit your business with the convenience of working with one company.

 If you’d like one company to handle all your business’s music needs, we’re here to help.